 Your work hours during each affiliation will mirror the schedule of your Fieldwork Educator.
-Varied clinic schedules should be followed if less or more than 8 hours (example: 4 10-hour work days).
+Varied clinic schedules should be followed (example: 4 10-hour work days).
 Fieldwork IA and Fieldwork IB are a minimum of 7-hour work days for a minimum of 70 total fieldwork hours.
-Fieldwork IIA and Fieldwork IIB are five days a week, full-time in a clinic, each for a minimum of eight weeks AND a minimum of 280 total hours.
+Fieldwork IIA and Fieldwork IIB are five days a week, full-time in a clinic, each for a minimum of eight weeks, AND a minimum of 280 total hours.

 For Fieldwork Level IIA and IIB, students are required to follow the work schedule of the fieldwork educator, even if it exceeds 40 hours per week or occurs on weekends.
 Any lost time for any reason >8 hours accumulated MUST be made up, regardless of the total hours accumulated.
-This will cover if you are tardy or have to take a few half days for something but does give you one grace day.
+This will cover if you are tardy or have to take a few half days for something, but it does give you one grace day.

-The student is required to "clock-in and out" on the time sheet provided.
+The student is required to "clock in and out" on the time sheet provided.
 Both the student and the Fieldwork Educator must sign the timesheet form.
 This form is to be presented to the SJC faculty during site visits and turned in at the conclusion of the semester.

-If the student must miss a day in the clinic, the student must contact both the fieldwork educator (FE) and academic fieldwork coordinator (AFWC) and give a bona fide reason for missing clinic.
-Failure to notify both the fieldwork facility and SJC faculty of an absence could result in failure of that fieldwork rotation and/or dismissal from the program.
+If the student must miss a day in the clinic, the student must contact both the Fieldwork Educator (FE) and Academic Fieldwork Coordinator (AFWC) and give a bona fide reason for missing clinic.
+Failure to notify both the fieldwork facility and the SJC faculty of an absence could result in failure of that fieldwork rotation.
 Additionally, absences from fieldwork will affect the student's final fieldwork grade.
+If a student's FE is not able to be at the site, the FE and/or the site manager will determine if the student can report to the site, with communication provided to the AFWC.
+In some cases, it may be appropriate for the student to be supervised by another clinician.
+If the student misses hours in this circumstance, they will not be penalized for the absence, but may need to make up the hours.

 Since tardiness is a form of absenteeism, the Fieldwork Educator may establish a policy regarding tardiness.
-The student is required to make up all fieldwork time missed at each rotation to the fieldwork educator's satisfaction.
+The student is required to make up all fieldwork time missed, including absences and tardiness, regardless of the total hours achieved at the end of the rotation.
 It is the student's responsibility to communicate any changes in schedules with the AFWC.

 Fieldwork is preparation for the work environment; attendance is expected.
 If there is inclement weather and the SJC campus is closed, fieldwork students must determine if they can safely get to the facility.
-Fieldwork students who will be late or absent must contact both the fieldwork educator (FE) and academic fieldwork coordinator (AFWC) and must make up any time lost.
+Fieldwork students who will be late or absent must contact both the Fieldwork Educator (FE) and the Academic Fieldwork Coordinator (AFWC) and must make up any time lost.
+Any lost time for any reason >8 hours accumulated MUST be made up, regardless of the total hours accumulated.
+This would cover tardiness or having to take a few days for something, but it does give a one-day grace period.